Appendix 1B; Looking at the 12 Steps of AA as a Cycle

 Trust reduces anxiety in proportion to knowledge.
 For more read the article entitled "Subdue Your Soul" in the Still Anxious tab.

-Your perception is your unique way to filter incoming information so you can make decisions efficiently and this is how other people can read your attitude (your usual disposition).
+Remember, your perception is relative; it's your unique way to filter incoming information so you can make decisions efficiently and this is how other people can read your attitude (your usual disposition).
 When your beliefs line up with Truth, you'll develop the confidence you need to make healthy choices.
-When you name the Triune God as the highest power in your life and personalize this multi-level relationship with Him, you choose (willingly align yourself) to believe His truth and imitate His behavior.
-In doing so, you gain access to the strength needed to do the next right thing according to His ways, (a result of your decision to believe in and use your belief to access God's power that comes from accepting "Christ in you" (Colossians 1:27, John 15:4, James 1:5, Philippians 4:7, Hebrews 4:12-14, Matthew 4:4).
+When you name the Triune God as the highest power in your life and personalize this multi-level relationship with Him, you'll choose (willingly align yourself) to believe His truth and imitate His behavior.
+In doing so, you gain access to the strength needed to do the next right thing according to His ways, (a result of your decision to believe in and use your belief to access God's power that comes from accepting "Christ in you", Colossians 1:27, John 15:4, James 1:5, Philippians 4:7, Hebrews 4:12-14, Matthew 4:4).

 Gratitude and praise to God shifts your thinking, aligns your decisions with your heart and loosens the chains of addictive behavior so you can develop new value-based habits that lead to a healthy balanced lifestyle